OsamaZa/Project2/README.md

 The zip files have the results with the corresponding result.
 The name of the file indicate what the content is related to.
 Default.xls is the data used in the classification part.
-All the codes are also also in the zip files.
+All the codes are also in the zip files.